ymillan-2011/Rickrolled-Games-V3/README.md

 Since this project does not require a backend, for the best experience I suggest using [XAMPP](https://www.apachefriends.org/), cloning the repo into the Apache Server directory at `C:\xampp\htdocs` (for windows) or `/opt/lampp/htdocs` (for linux), setting the port to something like 8080, opening up a browser and going to [`localhost:8080`](http://localhost:8080)

 > **Warning**
-> Please make your you know what you are doing, you could delete your entire drive if you are not careful!
+> Cloning a repository with Git removes everything in the folder you do it in.
+If you're not careful, you can delete your hard drive, so please do not do this unless you know what you're doing.

 ## License

 © Echo, 2022.
 Unauthorized use and/or duplication of this material without permission from Echo is strictly prohibited.
 Excerpts and links may be used, provided that clear credit is given with a link to the original content.

-This code is licensed under the **GNU General Public License v3.0**.
-I ask you that you do not copy the code in the repo what-so-ever; I take time to build this and I do not need someone just yoinking all of my games for ones site.
-If you have any questions please open a issue!
+This code is licensed under the **GNU GPL 3**.
+I ask you that you do not copy the code in the repo whatsoever; I took a lot of time to build this and I do not need someone just yoinking all of my games for a different site.
+If you would like to use some code, please open an issue or contact me on Discord.

 > **Note**
 > You can view the full license [here](https://github.com/3kh0/3kh0.github.io/blob/main/LICENSE)!